jessbudd/portfolio-site/src/site/fun-stuff/quote-generator.md

 <h2 class="h4">Why make this?</h2>

 A friend was recently given a list of inspirational quotes to add to a student handbook.
 Out of the 40+ quotes (one for each school week), only two were from women.
-So I decided to showcase some great women quotes.
-Also, for funsies 😄
+So I decided to showcase more than 60 quotes from women.
+Also, for funsies 🙂

 <!-- <h2 class="h4">Can I see the whole list of quotes?</h2>